AnonymousPlanet/thgtoa/guide.md

 ### Shellbags:

 As explained earlier, Shellbags are basically histories of accessed volumes/files on your computer.
-Remember that shellbags are very good sources of informations for forensics[^167] and you need to clean those.
+Remember that shellbags are very good sources of information for forensics[^167] and you need to clean those.
 Especially if you mounted any "hidden volume" anywhere.
 Again you shouldn't do this on the Decoy OS.

--   Download Shellbag Analayzer & Cleaner from <https://privazer.com/en/download-shellbag-analyzer-shellbag-cleaner.php>
+-   Download Shellbag Analyzer & Cleaner from <https://privazer.com/en/download-shellbag-analyzer-shellbag-cleaner.php>

     -   Launch it